 Thanks to a beloved aunt’s love of genealogy, Christyne discovered both Louisa May Alcott and Harriet Beecher Stowe are members of her extended family tree on her mother’s side.
 She firmly believes her love of writing has always been her destiny.

 Growing up in a USAF family that settled in New Hampshire, she followed in her family’s rich military history and joined the United States Navy where she fell in love with romance novels after someone remembered women were serving aboard seagoing vessels and sent a box full of paperback romances to her ship, the USS VULCAN AR-5.

-She started pursuing her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006 and made her first sale to Harlequin Special Edition two years later.
-She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger too.
+She pursued her own writing in 2002, sold her first ever ‘finished’ manuscript in 2006, and made her first sale to Harlequin two years later.
+She writes contemporary romances full of life, love, a hint of laughter and perhaps a dash of danger.
 And there has to be a ‘happily ever after’ or she’s just not satisfied.

 Yes, that's how you spell her first name, after her mom's good friend in the 8th grade who spelled her name the same way.